 Saturday September 12, 2020, Day 6

 I must had slept very deeply because it was almost 7:45 when I woke up.
 After coffee and checking the weather I decided not to leave but spend the day here.
-I had spoken yesterday on the iPhone with my younger brother Byron who will also go to Paros on Tuesday so there was no pointing in rushing to get there today.
+I had spoken yesterday on the iPhone with my younger brother Byron who will also go to Paros on Tuesday so there was no point in rushing to get there today.
 I will go tomorrow.

 After that I went ashore and had an hour walk up the hill and the outskirts of the town.
 That was fine but there was no shade and I was getting rather hot.
 Back on Thetis I swam to cool off.
-Thetis is still the only boat here.
+Thetis was still the only boat here.

 Later in anticipation of an morning early sail to Paros I raised and secured the dinghy on its davits.
 I the had an ouzo, just in time to see the last of the sun sinking behind the nearby island of Iraklia.

 For dinner I had leftovers that I had brought from Kalami.
 After dinner I sat in the cockpit and must had fallen asleep because next I knew it was almost 11 PM.